spragl/Takeput/README.md

 - take( $filename )

     Sets a lock on the $filename file, reads and returns its content.

-A call to "take" should later on be followed by a call to "put" or "pass".
+    The "take" call has write intention, because it is the first part of an operation.
+The second part is a call A call to "put" or "pass".

-    Reading an empty file will return a list with one element, the empty string.
+    Opening an empty file will return a list with one element, the empty string.
 If a false value is returned instead, it is because "take" could not read the file.

 - fgrab( $filename )